10/24/2024

 • Growers should open a claim with their crop insurance provider if there is a concern over soybean quality and yield.

-• Seed quality problems in 2018 are largely the product of a highly unusual set of weather conditions that have favored disease growth and delayed harvest, so there no simple management changes that could have prevented problems this year or that will prevent problems in the future.
+• Seed quality problems are often the result of a highly unusual set of weather conditions that favor disease growth and delay harvest, so there are often no simple management changes that could have prevented problems or that will prevent problems in the future.

-• In general, anything growers can do to reduce the amount of time mature soybeans remain in the field before harvest will help reduce seed quality issues.
+• In general, anything growers can do to reduce the amount of time mature soybeans remain in the field before harvest will help reduce the potential for seed quality issues.